 In fact all sewing machines - old and new - have mechanical limitations, and once in a while they might need servicing.
 For the less mechanically inclined, a sewing machine repair shop can do the work probably at reasonable cost.
 If you purchase a used machine from one of these shops, they will normally have already done this work for you.

 Many sewing machines besides the big four, mentioned above, will do a fine job.
 How to tell?
 Sew a few scraps of your intended fabric, and check the stitch balance.
 Adjust the lower bobbin and upper thread tension as necessary, and try again.
 If the machine will produce a even, balanced stitch, then you are all set.
 Remember that the materials in our kits are very thin, and do not require industrial-type machines.

-Models to avoid: Any machine that automatically adjusts the lower thread (bobbin) tension.
+Any machine that automatically adjusts the lower thread (bobbin) tension.
 Any machine that has a horizontal bobbin, unless you have a manual that shows how to adjust the lower thread tension.
-Any sold in department stores.
-These machines tend to be cheaply made, regardless of the big name brands.
+Any sold in department stores - these machines tend to be cheaply made, regardless of the big name brands.
 What is wrong with cheaply made?
-Problems with the adjustments, difficult and poor quality sewing, and short working lifetimes. (see "Another purchasing option" below)
+Problems with adjustments, difficult and poor quality sewing, and short working lifetimes. (see "Another purchasing option" below)

 Even a machine producing an unbalanced stitch can usually be forced to do the job.
-The sewing may not be easy, and the results might not look as nice, especially with the flat-felled seams and the small reinforcement pieces.
-Even so, such a machine will get you camping.
+The sewing may not be easy, and the results might not look as nice, especially with the flat-felled seams and the small reinforcement pieces. but even so, such a machine should get you camping.
 At least as long as it runs.
 But for the easiest and most gratifying results, look for an oldie but goody from my list.